mugenmelon/mugenmelon.github.io/_posts/2025-08-04-improving-program-flow.md

 published: true
 ---

 Why you should never `return true;` and what to do instead.
+Learn techniques to improve execution flow in UE5 projects using both C++ and Blueprint approaches.
+This post covers handling success/failure states gracefully, reducing branching complexity, and implementing cleaner program flow patterns.
+Includes practical examples and comparisons between different implementation methods.

 {% include toc.md %}